dedalus-enterprise-architect/ocp-image-2-ecr/README.md

-# ocp-image-2-ecr
+Python scripts to retrieve a list of images deployed in OCP\OKD pulled from a specific AWS ECR Registry.
+The list can be matched with the images on AWS ECR Registry to retrieve their storage size.
-Python scripts to match images from OCP\OKD to AWS ECR
+JSON file produced by ocp-list-images-2-file.py is compliant with the definition from the AWS cli command *aws ecr describe-images --generate-cli-skeleton*

 ## ocp-list-images-2-file.py
 The script queries OpenShift/OKD API server and retrieves the list of all projects accessible by the user.
 For every project retrieves all pods container images link and filters only the ones from the selected AWS ECR Registry.